 Dennis John Bennett was born in Oakland, California, on October 5, 1939, to parents George and Ruth, of German-Dutch descent.
 There were ultimately five boys and a girl in the Bennett family.
 The family moved to Yreka, a heavily wooded town in Northern California’s Siskiyou County, when Dennis was 10 years old.
 (His father liked to hunt and fish, and when a job with the phone company opened up nearer his beloved streams and forests, he took it.)
 The elder Bennett started the boys’ baseball program in Yreka, and Dennis soon became a star first baseman and hitter.
 He played Little League and Babe Ruth League baseball before entering high school.

 Dennis’s off-the-field activities in his youth were atypical.
 Firefighting was a vital and lucrative occupation in his region, so he often skipped school to go off and join a fire crew (lying about his age).
 If that wasn’t dangerous enough, he and some friends made extra money in the summers traveling around Northern California to various rodeos, riding saddleback and bareback bronco events.
-He later recalled, “I’ve been hit over the head with bottles and cut up some in fights at dances, but I still say I’m lucky.
-All those rodeos I rode in, I never got banged up.”
+He later recalled, “Sometimes I was hit over the head with bottles or cut up in a fight at a dance, but I was lucky.
+All those rodeos, I never got banged up.”2

 Bennett did not throw particularly hard as a teenager, and few scouts showed any interest in watching the hurler.
 He garnered a partial scholarship to pitch for Mount Shasta Junior College, pitching a single season for its baseball team.
 At that point, Bennett was offered a contract by Eddie Taylor, a scout for the Philadelphia Phillies.
 He was no bonus baby– he would get $500 if he stayed in the organization for 90 days, and $250 a month.